drhdev/mdosnapshots/README.md

 ## Prerequisites

-Before using DoSnapshots, ensure you have the following:
+Before using mdosnapshots, ensure you have the following:

 - A DigitalOcean account with one or more droplets.
 - Access to the terminal on a machine running Ubuntu 22.04.